Karine Ferri: Early life and education

 Karine Ferri was born Karine Jalabert in Suresnes in the department of Hauts-de-Seine, to a French father and a Portuguese mother.
 She grew up in Rueil-Malmaison with her older brother David.
-After obtaining her high school final exam and studying modern literature at university, she started a modeling career.
+After obtaining her high school final exam and studying modern literature at university, she started a modelling career.
 In 1999, she was elected first runner-up of Miss World France 2000, Sandra Lou.

 Television career

 In 2004, she was one of the finalists on the second season of Bachelor, le gentleman célibataire (French version of The Bachelor) on M6.
-She began presenting television programs while continuing her modeling career.
+She began presenting television programmes while continuing her modelling career.

-The same year, she co-hosted with Alex Fighter the program En direct avec les colocataires on M6 just after Les Colocataires and joined the team of C'est pas trop tôt ! where she presents a sequence about seduction and life on the same channel.
+The same year, she co-hosted with Alex Fighter the programme En direct avec les colocataires on M6 just after Les Colocataires and joined the team of C'est pas trop tôt ! where she presents a sequence about seduction and life on the same channel.
 In the meantime, she presented the weather on the same channel until 2008.

 She then presented on Fun TV 100 choses interdites aux moins de 30 ans from September to November 2004.
 In 2006 she presented Le Hit TF6 on channel TF6.
-From 2006 to 2009 she presented a number of programs on M6; these include La Route en Direct, Club alternating with Ariane Brodier, Star Six Music with Alexandre Delpérier, and Fan de in which she became the third presenter.
+From 2006 to 2009 she presented a number of programmes on M6; these include La Route en Direct, Club alternating with Ariane Brodier, Star Six Music with Alexandre Delpérier, and Fan de in which she became the third presenter.

-In 2007, she presented Hit de la Pub on TF6 succeeding to Virginie Efira.
-In 2008 she presented on W9 the fashion show of Victoria's Secret from Miami and Le Meilleur des caméras cachées on TF6 that she recorded in Las Vegas.
-From August 2009 to July 2010 she co-hosted Absolument Stars and Absolument Stars, la suite on M6 with Jérôme Anthony.
+In 2007, she presented Hit de la Pub on TF6, succeeding Virginie Efira.
+In 2008, she presented on W9 the fashion show of Victoria's Secret from Miami and Le Meilleur des caméras cachées on TF6 that she recorded in Las Vegas.
+From August 2009 to July 2010, she co-hosted Absolument Stars and Absolument Stars, la suite on M6 with Jérôme Anthony.

 In early 2010 Fan de was then broadcast on W9 and was named Fan de Stars.
-She presented the program from January to July 2010.
+She presented the programme from January to July 2010.
 After that, she announced her departure from M6, W9 and the other channels of the group to join Direct 8 in September 2010.
-She presented on this channel three new programs, Mademoiselle Cinéma, L'Amour au menu and Ma Vie, a society program.
+She presented on this channel three new programmes, Mademoiselle Cinéma, L'Amour au menu and Ma Vie, a society programme.